linode/docs/docs/guides/tools-reference/tools/how-to-install-and-configure-supervisor-on-centos-8/index.md

 image: InstallConfig_SupervisiorCentOS8.png
 modified_by:
   name: Linode
-title: "How to Install and Configure Supervisor on CentOS 8"
+title: "Installing and Configuring Supervisor on CentOS 8"
-h1_title: "Installing and Configuring Supervisor on CentOS 8"
+title_meta: "How to Install and Configure Supervisor on CentOS 8"
 contributor:
   name: Dan Nielsen
   link: https://github.com/danielsen